 - Manx cat

-Apparently one viewer was so put off by the appearance of the Siamese cat they described it as 'an unnatural nightmare of a cat'.
+Apparently, one journalist was so put off by the appearance of the Siamese cat they described it as 'an unnatural, nightmare kind of cat'.

 - Coon cats